mikesmallhelp/wacat/README.md

 - goes to your web application root url
 - visits every link in your application in random order
-- adds random inputs to form inputs
+- adds random text inputs to form inputs
+  - uses the html input element's type attribute or the label of the input
 - selects random values from dropdown menus, checkboxes etc.
 - clicks on every button in random order